Arizona official seeks trial delay in human trafficking case

 FAYETTEVILLE, Ark.
-(AP) - An Arizona official charged with running an adoption-fraud scheme involving women from the Marshall Islands has asked an Arkansas court to delay trial for 10 months.
+(AP) - The Arizona official who is accused of running an adoption-fraud scheme involving smuggling women from a country in the Pacific asked an Arkansas court to delay his trail for 10 months, arguing the defense has already received hundreds of documents related to charges.

-Maricopa County Assessor Paul Petersen is accused of smuggling and paying pregnant women from the small nation in the western Pacific to give up their children for adoption in the U.S. He faces a total of 62 charges in Arkansas, Arizona and Utah.
+Prosecutors say Maricopa County Assessor Paul Petersen paid pregnant women from the Marshall Islands, a string of islands about 2,500 miles (4,000 kilometers) west of Hawaii, to give up their babies for adoption in the U.S. He faces a total of 62 charges in Arkansas, Arizona and Utah.

+Petersen, 44, is free on separate bonds in the different states but must wear a GPS monitoring device per a federal court order.

-The Northwest Arkansas Democrat-Gazette reports that a motion filed Monday asked the U.S. District Court in Fayetteville to push the 44-year-old adoption attorney’s trial from Dec.
-9 to October.
-The motion said the defense investigation will require work in at least three states and possibly the foreign nation.
+On Monday, his defense filed a motion asking the U.S. District Court in Fayetteville to push the adoption attorney’s trial from Dec.
+9 to October, the Northwest Arkansas Democrat-Gazette reported.

+“As this court is aware, defendant not only faces criminal allegations in this court, but he has also been indicted by the state of Arizona and the state of Utah,” the motion said.

+Petersen’s defense has already received 100,000 sets of documents in the related cases and more are expected, according to the motion.

 Information from: Northwest Arkansas Democrat-Gazette, http://www.nwaonline.com